 Thomson K. Mathew traces his roots to the St. Thomas Christians of South India.
 He is an ordained minister whose grandfather and father were both Pentecostal pastors.
 He is a graduate of Kerala University, India (B. S.), Yale University Divinity School (M. Div., S.T.M.), Oral Roberts University (D.Min.), and Oklahoma State University (Ed.D.).
-Mathew is a Board Certified Chaplain in the Association of Professional Chaplains (APC) and a Clinical Member of the Association for Clinical Pastoral Education (ACPE).
-Thomson Mathew serves as professor of pastoral care and former dean at Oral Roberts University College of Theology and Ministry in Tulsa, Oklahoma, USA.
+Thomson Mathew served as professor of pastoral care and dean at Oral Roberts University College of Theology and Ministry in Tulsa, Oklahoma, USA.
 After pastoring a church in Connecticut for five years, he began his career at the university as a Chaplain at the City of Faith Medical Center and later joined the ORU Seminary faculty.
 Mathew served as the Dean of the College of Theology and Ministry from January 1, 2000 through July 2016.

 Thomson Mathew is a bilingual writer of books and articles.
 His books include Spiritual Identity and Spirit-Empowered Life (2017), Spirit-led Ministry in the 21st Century (Revised and Updated Edition, 2017), What Will Your Tombstone Say?
-(2008), and Ministry Between Miracles (2002).
-He has authored several book chapters and journal articles, and numerous general and academic articles on ministry, leadership, pastoral care, theological education, healing, etc., published in the US and internationally in periodicals and online.
+(Revised and Updated Edition, 2018), and Ministry Between Miracles (2002), Ministry Research Simplified (2018), and Spiritual Identity & Spirit-Empowered Life Leader's Guide (2018).

 Mathew has had the opportunity to preach the gospel in several nations.
 He has preached at possibly the smallest church on earth (a church that met in a garage) and in the largest church in the world – Yoido Full Gospel Church in Seoul, Korea, founded by Rev. David Yonggi Cho.
-Teaching in the seminary, preaching the gospel, and training people for ministry and leadership in the local churches remain Thomson Mathew’s energizing vocational goals.
+Preaching the gospel and training people for ministry and leadership remain Thomson Mathew’s energizing life goals.